grajesh05/TestRepository/docker/dataengdev/readme.md

 Though the container will be started in few seconds.
 Please wait for a minute to allow all the services like namenode, datanode, hiveserver2 to kick in
 ```

-on the container is up and running for a minute, below command will enable to start a session
+once the container is up and running for a minute, below command will enable to start a session

 > docker exec -it dedev bash